Basic HTML

 SHOPPING LIST

-Bus stationbuy monthly ticket
+| Bus station | buy monthly ticket |

-MORE NOTES: In the first row.
+In the first row.
 The first cell is given the attribute rowspan="3", it is also given the attribute align="center", the other cells in this row have the default horizontal alignment of left.
 Also note that in the remaining 2 "groceries" rows, only center and right cells need to be defined.

 In the "Staples" row, note that all cells are higher, because the text in the last cell wraps into two lines.
 If the contents of any cell make it higher than others in the row, all the other cells in that row automatically adjust.
 Should any cell in a column contain some object (for example an illustration) that doesnt't fit into the specified width, it will adjust its width (and that of all other cells in the column) automatically.